kmkokie/CleanDataWeek4/CodeBook.md

 The dataset includes the following files :

-  'README.txt'
+- 'README.txt'

-  'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features_info.txt': Shows information about the variables used on the feature vector.

-  'features.txt': List of all features.
+- 'features.txt': List of all features.

-  'activity_labels.txt': Links the class labels with their activity name.
+- 'activity_labels.txt': Links the class labels with their activity name.

-  'train/X_train.txt': Training set.
+- 'train/X_train.txt': Training set.

-  'train/y_train.txt': Training labels.
+- 'train/y_train.txt': Training labels.

-  'test/X_test.txt': Test set.
+- 'test/X_test.txt': Test set.

-  'test/y_test.txt': Test labels.
+- 'test/y_test.txt': Test labels.

 ##The following files are available for the train and test data.
 Their descriptions are equivalent.

-'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 ##LIBRARIES USED
-dplyr
+- dplyr

 ##VARIABLES USED
-  -dataZipUrl = url for source data file to download -dataDir = directory where data (zip and unzipped) is stored -files = list of files included in the data download
+- dataZipUrl = url for source data file to download
+- dataDir = directory where data (zip and unzipped) is stored
+- files = list of files included in the data download

-  xtest = table to store contents of X_test.txt
+- xtest = table to store contents of X_test.txt

-  ytest = table to store contents of y_test.txt
+- ytest = table to store contents of y_test.txt

-  subjectTest = table to store contents of subject_test.txt
+- subjectTest = table to store contents of subject_test.txt

-  xtrain = table to store contents of X_train.txt
+- xtrain = table to store contents of X_train.txt

-  ytrain = table to store contents of y_train.txt
+- ytrain = table to store contents of y_train.txt

-  subjectTrain = table to store contents of subject_train.txt
+- subjectTrain = table to store contents of subject_train.txt

-  activityLabels = table to store contents of activity_labels.txt
+- activityLabels = table to store contents of activity_labels.txt

-  features = table to store contents of features.txt"
+- features = table to store contents of features.txt"

-  testSet = complete set of test data (subject+x+y)
+- testSet = complete set of test data (subject+x+y)

-  trainSet = complete set of training data (subject+x+y)
+- trainSet = complete set of training data (subject+x+y)

-  completeSet = combined set of test and training data
+- completeSet = combined set of test and training data

-  colNames = list of column in the complete data set
+- colNames = list of column in the complete data set

-  meanAndStd = logical vector to identify columns that are activityId, subjectID or contain mean() or std()
+- meanAndStd = logical vector to identify columns that are activityId, subjectID or contain mean() or std()

-  meanStdSet= subset dataset of the desired columns
+- meanStdSet= subset dataset of the desired columns

-  namesMeanStdSet = data set containing activity id, activity name, subject id and mean and std related columns
+- namesMeanStdSet = data set containing activity id, activity name, subject id and mean and std related columns

-  tidySet = final "clean" data set that contains the avg for each mean/std measurement by activity id/subject id sorted by activity id and subject id
+- tidySet = final "clean" data set that contains the avg for each mean/std measurement by activity id/subject id sorted by activity id and subject id

 ##Transformation Specifics
 SCRIPT OVERVIEW